Impact on climate and environment

 - GRI 2-24

-Implenia regularly informs and educates employees about environmental issues, knowing that this has a positive influence on energy and resource consumption.
+Implenia regularly informs and educates employees about environmental issues, knowing that this can have a positive influence on energy and resource consumption.
 Three awareness-raising campaigns are carried out each year on construction sites in Switzerland, addressing key environmental issues such as soil protection, water purification, air pollution, noise reduction, waste disposal and CO2 emissions.
-Two e-learning courses were also offered on these topics in 2023 (see Sustainability Academy)
+Awareness campaigns use different measures at different levels: site personnel receive a training session, and a multilingual information poster is hung up in highly visible places on the construction site for several weeks.
+Project managers receive additional training and detailed documentation.

 Reporting of environmental incidents